cblevins/fa17-hist-trump/schedule.md

 -	Richard Jensen, “‘No Irish Need Apply’: A Myth of Victimization,” *Journal of Social History*, 2002, Vol.36 (2), pp. 405-429.
 -	Rebecca Fried, “No Irish Need Deny: Evidence for the Historicity of NINA Restrictions in Advertisements and Signs,” *Journal of Social History*, 2016, Vol.49 (4), pp. 829-852.

-*Due Friday, October 6: Archives Trip Assignment*

 **Week 6: Historical Research**

 October 9: [Columbus Day, no class]

+*Due Tuesday, October 10 by 5PM: Archives Trip Assignment*

 October 11: Workshop on Data Management, Choosing a Topic, Formulating a Question
 -	Register for a Zotero account and download software at: <https://www.zotero.org/>.
 -	Po-Yi Hung and Abigail Popp, ["Learning to Do Historical Research: A Primer How to Frame a Researchable Question"](http://williamcronon.net/researching/questions.htm)
 -	Brainstorm a list of three potential research questions you might want to pursue for your research project.

-*Due Friday October 13: Research Topic Idea*
+*Due Sunday, October 15: Research Topic Idea*

 #### Unit II.
 “This American Carnage Stops Right Here”: Law and Order